TheMoerv/CGASSEF/README.md

 The tool is a concrete implementation of the "Tool Approach" derived from the Design Science Research Process (DSRP) methodology by Peffers et al. (2007).
 It translates the conceptual CGASSEF framework into a concreate web tool for managing, assessing, and visualizing the environmental sustainability impact of AI services within an organizational context.

+## Acknowledgements

+This project was developed as part of the Master's thesis *"An Approach for Assessing and Evaluating Sustainability of Generative AI Applications throughout their Life Cycle"* at the Chair of Business Information Systems, especially AI-based Application Systems,  at the University of Potsdam under the supervision of **Prof. Dr.-Ing.
+Marcus Grum** and **Marcel Rojahn**.

+## License

+Distributed under the **MIT License**.
+See the [LICENSE](./LICENSE) file for more information.

 ## The Core Data Model

 The entire prototype is built around a central, well-defined data structure represented in JSON format.
 This `AIServiceLifecycleImpact` object serves as the single source of truth for an AI service's impact profile.